 To add lashings of romance to your stay, opt for a garden-endowed Spa Pavilion and bubble away in the outdoor Jacuzzi.
 Rayavadee’s mushroom-like pavilions all have two floors, large couple’s bath tubs and snuggly-cushioned wooden swings instead of sofas.

 The large lagoon-style infinity pool is encircled by verdant landscaped gardens and looks out onto the sea.
+Please note, from 1 May to 15 July 2020 the pool will be closed for renovations.

 Don’t forget your sea legs and anti-nausea tablets if you plan to leave the resort – the only way to get anywhere is by boat.
 If hanging off craggy cliffs is your thing, make space for your climbing shoes.